 The Hebrew word for meditation here means to meditate, mutter, roar, speak, study, talk, or to utter.
-The Hebrew word for meditate gives reference to a murmuring sound.
+The Hebrew word gives reference to a murmuring sound.
 When we’re deep in thought we sometimes speak under our breath aloud.
 That’s the idea of meditating here.
 Take specific scripture and let them revolve over and over in your thoughts.
 That is meditation.

-The Father wants us to think and ponder things that will cause us to flow with His purposes to bless us with the best that He has in this life.
-The words be acceptable in the above text are from a Hebrew word that means means to delight or to satisfy.
+The Father wants us to think and ponder things that will cause us to flow with His purposes.
+He wants to bless us BIG.
+The words be acceptable in the above text in the Hebrew means to delight or to satisfy.
 It delights the Father when our inward meditations agree with Him!
 And here’s why.

 We are already blessed with all spiritual blessings in heavenly places in Christ (Ephesians 1:3).
 All things that pertain to life and godliness already belong to us by faith.
 That is, all things necessary to sustain us both spiritually and materially have already been provided!
 (2 Peter 1:3-4).
-Our meditations or our self talk are the things that we really believe that make us what we are.
-When they agree with the Father, it delights Him because we receive in life exactly what we believe!
+When our meditations, our self talk (the things that we really believe that make us what we are), agree with the Father, it delights Him because we receive in life exactly what we believe!
 And when we agree with Him it gives Him permission to bless us.

 Proverbs tells us to keep our hearts with all diligence, because the things that we have in life flow out of it (Proverbs 4:23).
-We receive in life exactly what we believe in our hearts (our inward thoughts, our self-talk) about ourselves.
-Jesus said that all things are possible to him who believes (Mark 9:23).
-He said as you have believed, so be it done to you (Matthew 8:13), and He said according to your faith let it be done to you (Mark 9:23; Matthew 8:13; Matthew 9:29).
+We receive in life exactly what we believe in our hearts about ourselves (our inward thoughts, our self-talk).
+Jesus said all things are possible to him who believes.
+He said as you have believed, so be it done to you, and He said according to your faith let it be done to you (Mark 9:23; Matthew 8:13; Matthew 9:29).

-When our inward belief system agrees with the Father, the impossible becomes possible, the limits are removed, and we change.
-Our needs are met, the chains are removed, and we grow into the person we were created to be when we choose to meditate and think on the Word!
+When our inward belief system agrees with the Father, the impossible becomes possible, the limits are removed, and we change!
+Our needs are met, the chains are removed, and we grow into the person we were created to be when we choose to meditate and think on the word of God!